hrx521/Group-photos-according-to-their-geographic-location/README.md

 [defects in the procedure]
 1. When calculating the arc length of two points on the sphere, the radius of the ball adopts a fixed constant of 6378137.
 In fact, the radius of the ball varies with the height from the earth's center, so it is not accurate here.
 2. Bubble method is used for recursion calculation in the algorithm of executing grouping, which has a large amount of calculation, and there is still a lot of room for performance improvement.
-3. The program does not carry out a large number of production environment actual combat, just a barely usable example.
+3. The program does not carry out a large number of production environment actual combat.